Nordsjælland Håndbold

 Nordsjælland Håndbold is a handball club, based in Helsinge, Denmark.
 Currently, Nordsjælland Håndbold competes in the men's Danish Handball League, and plays its home matches in Helsinge-Hallen in Helsinge.
 The women's team is competing in the third-best tier of the women's Danish league system.

 History

 The club was founded in 2006, when Team Helsinge and Hillerød HK merged their first teams to create the new club.
 The following season, the team gained promotion to the Danish Handball League.

+In the 2012/2013 season the team finished in the relegation spots, but due to the bankruptcy and subsequent forced relegation of Viborg HK, the team could remain in the top division.

+In the 2013/2014 season however the team was relegated, when they finished last in their relegation playoff.

+In the 1st Division the first team was overhauled and a focus was put on local young talent.
+The strategy worked well, and the team was promoted once again.

+In the 2015/2016 season Nordsjælland finished in the relegation playoff position.
+They met TM Tønder Håndbold, who had finished 2nd in the 1. division.
+This turned out to be a highly controversial match due to a late red card for Nordsjælland goalkeeper and penalty throw for Tønder, when he threw the ball away in the last seconds to prevent Tønder from getting the ball.

+In the following season Nordsjælland won the 1.
+Division and was promoted back to the top division.